aspannagel/vmchecktools/README.md

 # vmchecktools
-## Easily upgrade of VMware-Tools taking care of kernel updates on Linux VM's
+## Easily upgrade of VMware-Tools within init proccess
+## consider kernel updates on Linux VM's

 This script project was intential born while a hugh amount of virtual RedHat/CentOS servers needed to be kept current as easly as possibly.